deadlynch/dayzops/README.md

 - **`No subscription`** — the account does not own DayZ; the server build is only available to accounts that own the game.
-- **The account requires Steam Guard** — run `sudo dayzops steam-login` once to cache the token (see *Steam authentication* above).
+- **The account requires Steam Guard** — run `sudo dayzops steam-login` once to cache the token (see *Steam authentication*).
 - **Login fails with the password correct** — check the system clock; an out-of-sync clock breaks the Steam handshake.
 Run `sudo timedatectl set-ntp true` and confirm `System clock synchronized: yes`.

 ### `Pending kernel upgrade`